Photonics in Materials

 Two-dimensional (2D) materials are widely applied across many research areas, including photovoltaics, nanoelectronics, and thermoelectricity.
 Recent advances in top-down and bottom-up synthetic approaches enable the production of 2D crystals with precise and unique optical, mechanical, and electronic properties.
 In these applications, optical properties play an essential role.
-For example, from the Raman spectra, we can understand the symmetry of phonon, electron-phonon, and electron-photon interaction.
-In this project, we study the relevant fields of photonics of the 2D materials by the first-principles calculations, including the Raman spectra, excitons effect, photovoltaics, nonlinear second harmonic generation (SHG), etc.
+In this topic, we study the relevant fields of photonics of the 2D materials and heterostructures by the first-principles calculations, including the linear response, nonlinear response, excitons effect, nonlinear second harmonic generation (SHG), etc, for the applications on photovoltaics, water splitting, laser technology.

 Selected Publications